 A student may request a review of academic status by the Dean of Academic Affairs.
-Students are required to seek counseling, reduced course load, and or special tutoring, before returning to the college.
+Students are required to seek counseling and reduce their course load before returning to the college.

-Veterans who drop below the required 2.0 GPA will be placed on academic probation for one semester.
+Veterans whose CGPA falls below the required 2.0 GPA will be placed on academic probation for one semester.
 If, at the end of the semester, the veteran has not raised his/her GPA to the required 2.0, veteran benefits will be terminated and the Veterans Administration will be notified.
 Once the veteran has returned to good academic standing, his/her benefits will be reinstated.